acdemichele/acdemichele/README.md

-<h1 align="center">Thanks for stopping by! 👋</h1>
+<h1>Thanks for stopping by! 👋</h1>
-<p align="center"> My name is Alex and I am a full stack software developer interested in full-stack product development, Web3 and MLOps. </p>
+<p> My name is Alex and I am a full stack software developer interested in full-stack product development, Web3 and MLOps. </p>

 <a href="#">